Incorporating Cannabis Into Your Fitness Routine

 Posted: August 31st, 2021

 Now that you’ve used cannabis to get creative, find a spark of inspiration, or relax and unwind after a long day, we’re going to toss another enhanced activity your way; exercise.
-Trust us, we think you’ll find that your pilates class, yoga session, or afternoon jog will feel even more enjoyable after a few puffs of a Rosette to sweat your way to a Brighter Day.
+Trust us, we think you’ll find that your pilates class, yoga session, or afternoon jog will feel even more enjoyable after a few puffs of a pre-roll to sweat your way to a Brighter Day.

 Will Cannabis Make Me a Better Athlete?